 Do dietary fats cause high cholesterol?

 Alongside cholesterol, fat has long been treated as the enemy.
 Saturated fat is frequently vilified as it has been linked to cardiovascular disease and high cholesterol.
-Red meat, butter, cheese, burgers and sausages, are high in saturated fat, as are ghee, coconut and palm oils.
+Red meat, butter, cheese, burgers and sausages are all high in saturated fat, as are ghee, coconut and palm oils.
 A diet high in saturated fat can increase blood fats, including triglycerides, as well as increase your risk of obesity, heart disease, type 2 diabetes and stroke.
-However, recent studies are now suggesting that the saturated fats in some foods such as dairy products, including cheese, do not appear to be as harmful as once thought.
-This may be because other nutrients in dairy, like calcium, may modify the effects on blood fats such as triglycerides.
-So what dietary aspects should we be focusing on for heart health?
+However, recent studies are now suggesting that the saturated fats in some foods such as dairy products, including cheese, do not appear to be as harmful as we had once thought.
+This may be because other nutrients in dairy, like calcium or the process of fermentation, may modify the effects of these fats on our triglyceride levels.

 Increasing evidence points to overeating sugary, refined carbs as a cause of inflammation, raised insulin levels, high blood pressure and higher cholesterol and triglyceride levels.
-You’re likely to have also heard of man-made fats called trans fats – these are unsaturated fats in our diet that behave more like a saturated fat, only worse because the body can't recognise them.
-They are found in processed foods and takeaways and are the worst type of fat for raising cholesterol levels.
+You’re likely to have also heard of trans fats – these are manmade unsaturated fats that behave more like saturated ones, only worse because the body can't recognise them.
+They are found in processed foods and are the worst type of fat for raising cholesterol levels.
 You can avoid them by cooking as much as possible from scratch and checking labels for hydrogenated, partially hydrogenated and semi-hydrogenated vegetable fats or shortening.

 Total fat: